ez-transform/ezt-core/docs/pages/reference/sources.md

 ## :material-format-columns: Layout

-The source file has one base key `sources:` and under that all of the sources are then gathered as a list.
+The source file has one base key `sources` and under that all of the sources are then gathered as a list.
 A typical layout with two sources would look something like this:

 ``` { .yaml title="sources.yml" .annotate }
 sources: #(1)